sbansiwal/check-commit-jira/README.md

 <ol>
    <li><h2>Checkout</h2>
    <p>Action code ref - actions/checkout@master<br />
-   This action checks-out your repository under $GIT HUB_WORKSPACE, so your workflow can access it<br />
+   Use - This action checks-out your repository under $GIT HUB_WORKSPACE, so your workflow can access it<br />
    </p>
    </li>

   <li><h2>Login</h2>
    <p>Action code ref - atlassian/gajira-login@master<br />
-   Used to store credentials for later use by other Jira Actions<br />
+   Use - Used to store credentials for later use by other Jira Actions<br />
    <h3>Action Spec:</h3>

    <h4>Enviroment variables:</h4>